 Robin noted that it is easy to become inspired about their new vintages; each year they strive to learn how to better take care of the land and their vineyards and produce wines that continue to excite their customers.
 With the quality we tasted during our visit, we can certainly vouch that this will keep happening!
 Look for the four diamonds on the foil on top of their wine bottles.
 This pays tribute to the Inglenook brand as well as to the four members of the Lail family currently involved in Lail Vineyards.

-You can most easily taste Lail’s wines at the posh Ma(i)sonry collective tasting room located in Yountville.
+You can most easily taste Lail’s wines at the posh RH Wine Vault tasting room located in Yountville.
 This is one of the nicer collectives in the valley and only features wines from several select premium producers.
-Lail Vineyards was a founding partner in this tasting room – it is a “living gallery” that features rotating works of art and furnishings in an elegant setting.
-Alternatively, serious wine enthusiasts and collectors may consider tasting at the Lail Estate on Howell Mountain.
-You can find their wine locally at ACME, a high end wine shop in the town of St. Helena.
-Visit: www.lailvineyards.com
+Lail Vineyards was a founding vintner partner in this tasting space (previously known as Ma(i)sonry – it is a “living gallery” that features rotating works of art and furnishings in an elegant setting.
+You can find their wine locally at ACME, a premium wine shop in the town of St. Helena.
+For more information or to join their mailing list, visit: www.lailvineyards.com

 Video courtesy of: www.ghigopress.com